Platforms designed for athletes are built on the wrong assumption.

 That's what WEVOLV fills.

 This model anchors every feature recommendation and every screen flow that follows.
-Phase 2 design work starts here.

-I treated the 86% female sample as a limitation.
-The data made it a strategic signal.
+86% female sample was a limitation The data made it a strategic signal.
+Women's sports investment is up 300% since 2019.

 A digital profile of a man named Mark Sterling, who is a verified Premier basketball skill development trainer, with information on mutual connections, reach, reviews, and peer reviews around his photo.

-She engages.
-Conditionally.
-If it doesn't work out, she ends access cleanly.
 The full product flow shows how every research finding connects into one end-to-end system.
 View the product flow

 Two young women sitting on a bench in a dimly lit space, one with her eyes closed and head bowed, the other looking away, both with braided hair, dark clothing, and sneakers, in a contemplative posture.